 A truck jackknifes when the trailer of a truck swings in toward the cab, forming an L-shaped configuration.
-A jackknife truck accident is extremely dangerous for a number of reasons.
-A trailer that suddenly swings into other lanes can barrel into any vehicles that are in its way, imparting significant force and damage.
-A jackknifing truck is prone to flipping over, which can create a crush hazard for any vehicle nearby.
+A jackknife truck accident is extremely dangerous for several reasons.
+A trailer that suddenly swings into other lanes can barrel into any vehicle, imparting significant force and damage.
+A jackknifing truck is prone to flipping over, creating a crush hazard for any vehicle nearby.
 And a jackknifing truck can spill dangerous cargo onto the highway.

 Our team has over 130 years of combined experience representing injured victims in Oklahoma City.
 We know the necessary steps we need to take to ensure our clients receive the maximum financial compensation they deserve.

 When you hire Abel Law Firm, we will create the right plan to resolve your case favorably and efficiently.
 We understand the importance of quality customer service.
 You can depend on our Oklahoma City jackknife accident lawyers to provide one-on-one attention throughout your case.
 Call us today at (405) 239-7046 to learn more about how we can help.

 You may pass a commercial truck when driving on the highway or a quiet suburban road.
 They are responsible for transporting goods, removing waste, and storing toxic substances.
 They come in all shapes and sizes.
 The most common you might see in Oklahoma City include:

 - Garbage truck

 Federal Regulations for Commercial Truck Drivers

 Employees in the trucking industry must follow specific regulations set by the Federal Motor Carrier Safety Administration.
 These regulations indicate driver qualifications, the maximum hours they can spend on the road, how to load their cargo, and more.

 Some of the requirements for truck drivers include: